3print/boilerplate/docs/views.md

 ##### Partials

+The `collection` helper will always use partials for the current collection's class first and will fallback to default ones if needed.

 The `_list` partial in itself only wraps the collection in a table and invokes the `_list_header` and then render the `_list_row` partial for each element in the collection.

 The list header will then render the table header row.
 By default, the helper creates a column for the id, the caption and the actions for the current model.